 Association vs. Causality

 Focussing in on the last section's discussion of identifying the 'why', it's critically important to note that any modelling of data reports 'association' only.
 It makes no claims over causality.
 A more basic example illustrates the point: if you looked outside onto a street on a rainy day, you might note that there seem to be far more umbrellas in use than on a dry day.
-But we don't for a minute say that 'lots of umbrellas cause dry weather'.
+But we don't for a minute say that 'lots of umbrellas cause wet weather'.
 Rather, we say that lots of umbrellas are associated with wet weather.
 The same concept applies to any and all modelling you do: models generally test associations, but have little to say about causality.
 Understanding the causes of rainy weather has little to do with umbrellas, and it's extremely important to bear this concept in mind when doing any predictive insights work.
-Confusing causality with association is a common trap for young players, and differentiates those able to succesfully use tools like RapidMiner and those who don't.
+Confusing causality with association is a common trap for young players, and differentiates those able to succesfully apply Data Science techniques and those who don't.
 These kinds of mistakes in the world of data are more common than you think, and one of the reasons maths/statistics/data science graduates are being paid at multiples of their business graduate/commerce colleagues when working with data in commercial organisations.

 Other useful articles